Oral traditions of the Soninke people: The Fight with the Bida Dragon

-Koliko also told Lagarre that he would be confronted by the seven-headed snake Bida.
+Koliko also told Lagarre that he would be confronted by the seven-headed serpentine dragon Bida.
 Lagarre's grandfather, (Note: In the story, he is referred to as Lagarre's "grandfather", but is the father of Kiridjotamani.)
 Wagana Sako, sacrificed ten maidens every year to him, but Koliko instructed Lagarre to refuse to do the same and instead bargain down to one.
 Bida was satisfied and expressed he would allow golden rain to fall over Wagadu three times a year.

 Before, the four respected men of Wagadu were Wagana Sako, Dajabe Sise, Damangile (founder of the Djaora house from which the Soninke are descended), and Mamadi Sefe Dekote ("Sefe Dekote" means "he speaks seldom").
 A jealous man, Sako had a doorless wall surround his court, which could only be entered by jumping the wall with the stallion Samba Ngarranja.
 He was fiercely guarded, as was his wife, by Sako, fearing his offspring would also be capable of jumping so high.
 Sako's uncle, Mamadi Sefe Dekote stole the stallion one night and bred a newly-bought mare.
 By age 3, the stallion could jump the wall.
 When Wagadu was at war and Sako away from home, Mamadi jumped the wall to speak and lay with Sako's wife.
 The same night, Sako returned to visit his wife.
 Noticing another stallion tied in the stables, Stako was apprehensive and eavesdropped on his wife and Mamadi's conversation.
 When a cat chasing a mouse frightened the couple, Mamadi admitted he was afraid of Sako.
 Consequently, Sako left for the frontlines.
 (Note: Frobenius and Fox (1937) clarify it was unchivalrous for Soninke to challenge men who admitted fear.)
 Mamadi left later and joined him by morning.
 Sako did not know the man was Mamadi, whom was unaware of Sako's eavesdropping, yet that evening they both played a lute and sang.
 First Sako, "Last night I heard a word and had I not heard it Wagadu would have been destroyed," and then Mamadi, "Had anyone heard what was said last night Wagadu would have been destroyed.
 But no one heard."
 After the people of Wagadu sang, "Let us return to Wagadu.
 For if, at the beginning of a campaign, people begin to quarrel then the matter can come to no good end," they returned home.